968 double-doubles. 22.9 rebounds per game. 50.4 season scoring average. 100 points in a single game against the New York Knicks.

-It should be said that Wilt notoriously loved double teams.
+It should be said that the NBA player notoriously loved double teams.
 Who can blame him?
 Name a better feeling than splitting two defenders and scoring an easy bucket.
 He also loved threesomes.
 Apparently, the professional basketball player once slept with 23 different women on one 10-day road trip.
 He averaged as many assists per game during his rookie year as he did women that trip.

 If you wanted to dive further, you could ask how did he have the time given the 82-game regular season and playoffs?
 How did he never father a child?
 (A claim Sports Illustrated looked into.)
 Did he actually sleep with 20,000 women?
 What were his stamina secrets for those who are curious?

 We’ll never know for sure, but in a 1999 interview shortly before he died of heart failure in Bel-Air, the Hall-of-Fame center elaborated on the number: